 4. Introducing the Black River & Western

 Given the impracticality of the original plan, I began to contemplate an alternative: a more conservative concept that's more realistic—in every respect of the term, since it wouldn't be a "fantasy" line as the Reading Central clearly was, and I could envision coming much closer to completion.
 It's a very simple plan based on a real railroad that's always meant a great deal to me: the Black River & Western.
-I first rode their tourist train when I was ten years old, the year they'd just begun operations, and to this day I vividly recall riding in the gondola, cinders from #60 raining down on me.
+I first rode their tourist train in 1965, when I was ten years old and the year they'd just begun operations, and to this day I vividly recall riding in the gondola, cinders from #60 raining down on me.
 It was thrilling.
 And it helped motivate me to take model railroading more seriously.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.